jocafamaka/nagmapReborn/README.md

 1. Clone to your machine
 1. Make your changes
 1. Create a pull request

+## Support

+You can [see here](https://github.com/jocafamaka/nagmapReborn/wiki/) the Wiki / FAQ of Nagmap Reborn.
+You'll find tutorials and answers to common questions!

 ## Terms of use (Leaflet / OpenStreetMap)
 * By using this API Implementation, your are agreeing to be bound by Leaflet and OpenStreetMap Terms of Use.